troyhacks/MoonLight/docs/gettingstarted/installation.md

     In some cases restart the device to make layout changes effective is needed.

     For ESP32-P4-Nano, choose Physical driver, using the Parallel IO driver by @Troyhacks.
-Easy quick start: choose Pin 37 and connect a LED strip or panel as follows:
+Easy quick start: choose Pin 37 and connect a LED strip or panel as follows (Note: the pins on the board the jst connector is plugged in are in order +, Ground, Data !!! - Ignore the wire colors!):

     <img width="200" src="../../media/moonlight/esp32-p4-nano-quickstart.jpeg"/>